sebastinas/ascon-aead/ascon-core/README.md

 primary choice for lightweight authenticated encryption in the final portfolio of the [CAESAR competition].

+## Configuration options

+Per default, the permutation is unrolled.
+If this is not desired, e.g., due to space constraints, build with `--cfg ascon_impl=no_unroll` switch to a more compact implementation.
+The performance/size impact needs to be measured per target platform, though.

 ## Minimum Supported Rust Version

 This crate requires **Rust 1.85** at a minimum.